 2. We work to assist our legislators in the search for facts.
 MHA in Indiana is the voice of those who cannot speak for themselves.
 Through it's Public Policy Program, the association has brought about better care and treatment for children and adults by working for increased appropriations to meet their needs.
 There is still much to be accomplished.

 3. For many years, Christmas seasons would have been dreary indeed for hospitalized persons and those in group homes if it had not been for the community's generous support.
 Since 1951, MHAHC's Christmas Gift Lift has had as it's goal the provision of gifts for every patient suffering from any type of mental disability.
-This past year, with community support, we were able to deliver more than 1500 Christmas gifts to Jackson County residents to make their holiday season a memorable one.
+In December 2018, with community support, we were able to deliver gifts to 174 clients in Jackson County, making their holiday season a memorable one.

-5. MHAJC is providing a mental health program called "I'm Thumbody Special" to the children in Jackson County's Head Start classrooms.
+5. MHAJC is providing a mental health program called "I'm Thumbody Special" to preschool children in Jackson County classrooms.
 It's purpose is to promote the feeling of having good self-esteem and letting the children know that they are special.
-It is provided monthly to all 4 Jackson County classrooms, and the Child Care Network Preschool.
+It is provided monthly to all 3 Head Start classrooms, and the Child Care Network Preschool classrooms.